MerosCrypto/Meros/docs/Protocol/Syncing.md

 `SketchHashesRequest` has a message length of 48-bytes; the Block's 48-byte hash.
 The expected response is a `SketchHashes` containing the sketch hashes for the specified Block. `SketchHashes` has a variable message length; the 4-byte amount of hashes and each 8-byte hash.

-### SketchHashRequest
+### SketchHashRequests

-`SketchHashRequest` has a message length of 56-bytes; the Block's 48-byte hash and the 8-byte sketch hash.
-The expected response is a `VerificationPacket` containing the VerificationPacket which created the specified sketch hash in the specified Block.
+`SketchHashRequests` has a variable message length; the Block's 48-byte hash, the 4-byte amount of sketch hashes, and each 8-byte sketch hash.
+The expected response is multiple `VerificationPacket` messages, each containing the VerificationPacket which created the matching sketch hash in the specified Block.

 ### VerificationPacketRequest